Payroll

 Completing your STP finalisations

 Following the unique STP finalisation process for your payroll and accounting software is essential to ensure that your employees receive the correct information to lodge their tax returns.
-Whether you use Xero, Quickbooks, or MYOB, ensuring that you follow the process can reap benefits for ease of efficiency and accuracy for your business and ensure minimal errors with the information used for your employee's income tax return.
+Whether you use Xero, Quickbooks, or MYOB, following the process can mean efficiency and accuracy for your business, helping to ensure minimal errors with the information used for your employee's income tax return.

-Top tip: many employees eagerly anticipate the arrival of 'tax time'.
+Top tip: many employees eagerly anticipate the arrival of 'tax time', looking forward to getting a refund.
 Given the current cost-of-living challenges, a small lump sum through a tax return may ease financial stress for many employees.
-Therefore, ensuring that your STP data is correct and lodged promptly can help build a positive employer/employee relationship.
+Ensuring your Single Touch Payroll data is correct and lodged promptly can help build a positive employer/employee relationship.
 Finalising your STP data early is possible if the information is ready!

 Effectively, finalising your STP data is how you advise the tax office that your STP reporting has been completed for the financial year for an employee.